okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-plan-embedded-upgrades/main/index.md

 <ApiLifecycle access="ie" />

-We understand that upgrades can be stressful.
-We've carefully considered how you can break up the upgrade steps to ensure that you maintain the best user experience across your applications.
+Okta understands that upgrades can be stressful.
+The upgrade steps are broken up to ensure that you maintain the best user experience across your applications.

-We don't recommend doing this upgrade all at once, but rather in sections with breaks for testing.
+Okta doesn't recommend doing this upgrade all at once, but rather in sections with breaks for testing.
 This process is designed to be non-disruptive and iterative over time.
 Make the upgrade steps part of your normal product development process.

-After the [initial upgrade process](/docs/guides/oie-upgrade-overview/#upgrade-process) is complete for your orgs, there are more steps that you should walk through to finish the upgrade.
+After the [initial upgrade process](/docs/guides/oie-upgrade-overview/#upgrade-process) is completed for your orgs, there are more steps that you should walk through to finish the upgrade.
 Which steps that you take are related to your deployment model and should be carefully planned.

 ## Prioritize and plan your upgrade

 Prioritize and roadmap the changes to your applications.
 Then, take breaks to test so that you can achieve the other business objectives that you have.

-Also, create continuous pieces of work that your team must do to fully upgrade to Okta Identity Engine.
+Also, create continuous pieces of work that your team must do to fully upgrade to an Okta Identity Engine.
 For example, complete steps one and two, and then test and take a break from upgrade tasks for a month or two.
 Complete step three and take a break before completing steps four and five, and so on.

 ## What's your scenario?